csvspecs/csv-numerics/README.md

 ## Request for Comments (RFC)

-Please, post your comments to the [wwwmake forum](http://groups.google.com/group/wwwmake).
+Please post your comments to the [wwwmake forum](http://groups.google.com/group/wwwmake).
 Thanks!